Yacarreon93/training-react-boilerplate/README.md

 21. react asynchronously load webpack bundles through code splitting and react suspense
 22. jest run a simple test with jest in a react app
 23. jest set up tests that render a react component with jest and babel
+24. jest set up testing globals in an application with jest